Upshur County Court Records

 Upshur County Civil Court Records

-Civil disputes in Upshur County are heard by the 115th District Court, the Constitutional County Court, and the Justice of the Peace Courts, depending on the amount in controversy.
+Civil disputes in Upshur County are heard by the 115th District Court, the Constitutional County Court, or a Justice of the Peace Court, depending on the amount in controversy.

 Jurisdictional Breakdown

-- District Court: Civil cases involving $200 or more (unlimited upper range), including larger contract disputes, personal injury claims, and property matters.
+- District Court: Civil cases involving $200 or more (no upper limit), including larger contract disputes, personal injury claims, and property matters.

-- County Court: Civil cases where the claim falls between $200 and $10,000, as well as appeals from Justice Courts.
+- County Court: Civil cases where the claim falls between $200 and $10,000, along with appeals from Justice Courts.

 - Justice Courts: Civil disputes involving $20,000 or less, small claims, landlord/tenant matters, and eviction proceedings.